rengler33/st_project/README.md

 - `cat group_3.csv | python -m application`
 - `cat group_4.csv | python -m application`

-Alternatively, if you'd like to input a project by hand, simply run `python -m application`.
+Alternatively, if you'd like to input a project by hand, simply run `python -m application` and follow the prompt.

 #### Input format